 Twin Lakes Utilities, Inc. (Twin Lakes) - Twin Lakes provides water services to approximately 115 residential customers in Shohola, Pennsylvania.
 Pursuant to the Pennsylvania Public Utility Code, Twin Lakes filed a petition requesting the Pennsylvania Public Utilities Commission (PAPUC) to order the acquisition of Twin Lakes by a capable public utility.
 The PAPUC assigned an Administrative Law Judge (ALJ) to adjudicate the matter and submit a recommended decision (Recommended Decision) to the PAPUC.
 As part of this legal proceeding the PAPUC also issued an Order in January 2021 appointing a large Pennsylvania based investor-owned water utility as the receiver (the Receiver Utility) of the Twin Lakes system until the petition is fully adjudicated by the PAPUC.
 In November 2021, the PAPUC issued an Order affirming the ALJ's Recommended Decision, ordering the Receiver Utility to acquire the Twin Lakes water system and for Middlesex to submit \$1.7 million into an escrow account within 30 days.
-Twin Lakes immediately filed a Petition For Review (PFR) with the Commonwealth Court of Pennsylvania (the Pennsylvania Court) seeking reversal and vacation of the escrow requirement on the grounds that it violates the Pennsylvania Public Utility Code as well as the United States Constitution.
-In addition, Twin Lakes filed an emergency petition for stay of the PAPUC Order pending the Pennsylvania Court's review of the merits arguments contained in Twin Lakes' PFR.
-In December 2021, the Pennsylvania Court granted Twin Lakes' emergency petition, pending its review.
-A final decision by the Pennsylvania Court is not expected before June 2022.
-The final adjudication of this matter cannot be predicted at this time.
+Twin Lakes immediately filed a Petition For Review (PFR) with the Commonwealth Court of Pennsylvania (the Commonwealth Court) seeking reversal and vacation of the escrow requirement on the grounds that it violates the Pennsylvania Public Utility Code as well as the United States Constitution.
+In addition, Twin Lakes filed an emergency petition for stay of the PAPUC Order pending the Commonwealth Court's review of the merits arguments contained in Twin Lakes' PFR.
+In December 2021, the Commonwealth Court granted Twin Lakes' emergency petition, pending its review.
+In August 2022, the Commonwealth Court issued an opinion upholding PAPUC's November 2021 Order in its entirety.
+In September 2022, Twin Lakes filed a Petition For Allowance of Appeal to the Supreme Court of Pennsylvania seeking reversal of the Commonwealth Court's decision to uphold the escrow requirement on the grounds that the Commonwealth Court erred in failing to address Twin Lakes' constitutional claims.
+The timing of the final decision by the Supreme Court of Pe